New Hampshire Alternative Teacher Certification

 Candidates with at least a bachelor’s degree may pursue New Hampshire’s Alternative 3B Route to teacher certification by earning national certification from the National Board for Professional Teaching Standards (NBPTS) or the American Board for Certification of Teacher Excellence (ABCTE).
 Candidates must provide official transcripts for all college coursework and a copy of current licensure/certification from the NBPTS or the ABCTE with their application for licensure via this pathway.

-The Alternative 4 pathway is for those who wish to teach in one of New Hampshire’s critical shortage teaching areas.
+The Alternative 4 pathway is for those who wish to teach in one of New Hampshire’s critical shortage teaching areas in grades 9 to 12.
 Identified shortage areas change from year to year; a current list of shortages can be viewed through the New Hampshire Department of Education.
 Candidates qualified in one of these areas may follow Alternative 4 licensing procedures to be hired into a classroom position by the superintendent of the school with the shortage of qualified applicants.
 The hired candidate must then complete an Individualized Professional Development Plan (IPDP) and earn a recommendation for licensure from the district superintendent to receive full certification.

 To qualify for the Alternative 5 pathway to licensure, a candidate must hold a bachelor’s degree plus an additional 30 semester hours in the discipline for which he or she is seeking endorsement.
 The additional 30 semester hours may be a post-graduate certificate or master’s degree in the discipline.
 Similar to the Alternative 4 pathway, candidates must be hired into a teaching position and teach for one year under the mentorship of a certified educator, complete an Individualized Professional Development Plan (IPDP), and earn a recommendation for licensure from the district superintendent to qualify for full certification under this pathway.